Unleash/unleash-edge/README.md

 docker run -it -p 3063:3063 -e STRICT=true -e UPSTREAM_URL=<yourunleashinstance> unleashorg/unleash-edge:<mostrecentversion> edge
 ```

+## Edge behaviors

+As of version 19.2.0, Unleash Edge now supports two behaviors when running in edge mode: **strict** and **dynamic**.
+We
+recommend adopting the new **strict** behavior, while **dynamic** remains as a legacy option that will be deprecated and
+removed in a future release.

+For legacy reasons, **dynamic** behavior is still the default.
+However, a warning will be logged at startup to indicate
+its deprecation.

+Please note that these behaviors are mutually exclusive.

+### Strict behavior

+If started with the `--strict` flag or the `STRICT` environment variable, Edge now starts with strict behavior and must
+be given tokens at startup.

+Edge will refuse requests from SDKs that have a wider or different access scope than the initial tokens.
+Specifically,
+this means incoming requests must have a token that exactly matches the environment and is bound to a project or
+projects specified in that token.

+E.g. If you start with one wildcard token with access to the development
+environment `*:development.<somelongrandomstring>` and your clients use various tokens with access to specific projects
+in the development environment, Edge will filter features to only grant access to the narrower scope.

+### Dynamic behavior

+With dynamic behavior, Edge behaves as it has since v1.0.0.
+Any new client tokens are validated against upstream and if
+found to be valid, a refresh job will be configured with the minimum set of tokens that are able to fetch all projects
+and environments Edge has seen.
+Set with `--dynamic` or the `DYNAMIC` environment variable.
+(19.2.0 / July 4th 2024):
+We're looking to deprecate this behavior.
+If you need this behavior, reach out to us on Slack, the final
+decision has not been made yet.
+In 19.2.0 this behavior is still the default, but Edge will log that you should make a
+choice between dynamic or strict behavior.
+When dynamic behavior is selected (by default or by choice), Edge will print a warning about the planned deprecation.

 ## Deploying

 See our page on [Deploying Edge](./docs/deploying.md)